Here are my highlights...First up, lot 98, the PVD Monaco - £48,000 (yep fortyeight thousand pounds!)

 Check out the 24hr dial at the top also.

 I haven't opened it yet and I'm not expecting anything as beautiful or refined as a Cal 11 but it sounds like this is a true workhorse diesel.
+It feels as robust as the reputation that preceeds it.

 The bracelet's got what looks like a TAG shield logo (doesn't say TAG) on the clasp but comes with a spare link with an 'Heuer'only label attached.